phil-stein/term_docs/README.md

   - [x] add nerdfont/devicon support -> `$icon:'✖':x$`
     - https://www.nerdfonts.com/cheat-sheet
     - https://dev.to/rdentato/utf-8-strings-in-c-1-3-42a4, https://dev.to/rdentato/utf-8-strings-in-c-2-3-3kp1, https://dev.to/rdentato/utf-8-strings-in-c-3-3-2pc7
-  - [ ] make tabs be two spaces
-  - [ ] convert image to terminal output ?
   - [ ] make string values in config.doc be abled to have "..." or '...'
   - [ ] add [print] or print() to config.doc
   - [ ] add $file:path/to/file.txt$ to print out contents of file